Anusha806/MetaMCP/README.md

 Preview Output – Review the generated code

-Download Package – Click 📦 Download ZIP to get the complete package
+Download Package – Click  Download ZIP to get the complete package

-💡 Example Prompts

-"Create a file manager MCP for reading and writing files"

-"Build a database MCP for SQLite operations"

-"Make a web scraping MCP that extracts data from websites"

-"Create a calendar MCP for managing events and appointments"

-📦 Generated Package Structure
+**Example Prompts**

+Build me a tool that fetches and displays the 7-day weather forecast for Vijayawada, India.
+The tool should return: The daily high and low temperature.
+A short description of the conditions (e.g., sunny, cloudy, thunderstorms).
+Any severe weather alerts if available.
+Format the output in a clean, readable table or list so that it’s easy to scan the forecast for the whole week

+**Generated Package Structure**
 your_mcp_package.zip
 ├── your_mcp_code.py      # Main MCP implementation
 ├── requirements.txt      # Python dependencies
 ├── README.md             # Documentation
 └── .env                  # Environment variables template

-🔍 How It Works
+**How It Works**

 User Input → Describe the desired MCP functionality